-A letter of cancellation is a warning that the outstanding premium be paid within a set time frame for the official reinstatement of your auto insurance policy.
+A letter of cancellation is a warning that the outstanding premium requires payment within a set time frame for the official reinstatement of your auto insurance policy.

 Cancellation due to non-payment may be rescinded if full payment is received by the auto insurance company before the effective date of the termination of insurance coverage.
 Payment must be made in guaranteed funds.

-If you’ve had your auto insurance policy cancelled more than once in the last 3 years, most high risk insurance companies will not reinstate your policy.
-This will negatively impact your payment options, even while in the high risk car insurance bracket.
+If you’ve had your auto insurance policy canceled more than once in the last 3 years, most high-risk insurance companies will not reinstate your policy.
+This will negatively impact your payment options, even while in the high-risk car insurance bracket.